cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/01-getting-started/README.md

     ```
    If the command is successful, no output is returned.

 5. DNS propagation may take a several minutes.
-Once propagation is complete, issue the following command and copy the output:
+Once propagation is complete, issue the following command and copy the output in your web browser.

     ```sh
     terraform output cbci_oc_url